golan1202/qa-audio-system-assignment/test_strategy.md

 ## Test Strategy ##

+**Audio Processing Pipeline — FastAPI + RabbitMQ + Postgres**
+This project implements a modular, message‑driven audio processing pipeline using:
+- FastAPI
+- RabbitMQ
+- Postgres
+- AlgoA (Feature Extraction)
+- AlgoB (Feature Enrichment / Classification)
+- Structured Logging (ELK)
+- Allure Reporting
+- Pytest
+- Locust

+The system is designed for clarity, testability, and scalability.

+## Architecture Overview ##
+Sensor → audio_queue → AlgoA → features_a_queue → AlgoB → features_b_queue → DataWriter → Postgres → REST API

+## Components ##
+- AlgoA — transforms raw audio into FeatureA
+- AlgoB — transforms FeatureA into FeatureB
+- DataWriter — writes processed features into Postgres
+- FastAPI — exposes realtime & historical endpoints
+- RabbitMQ — message broker between processing stages
+- Postgres — persistent storage

+## Message Queue Abstraction Strategy ##
+The project uses two separate RabbitMQ clients, each with a clear purpose:

+1. <ins>**RabbitMQClient (Production Client)**</ins>
+Located in src/rabbitmq_client.py.
+Used by the running application.

+- Connects to a real RabbitMQ broker
+- Publishes and consumes real messages
+- Handles credentials, vhosts, and network behavior
+- Used by API handlers and background workers
+- This client is optimized for reliability and production correctness.

+2. <ins>**RabbitMQTestClient (In‑Memory Test Client)**</ins>
+Defined inside tests/conftest.py.
+Used only during testing.

+- Stores messages in memory (Python list)
+- No network, no broker, no credentials
+- Fully deterministic
+- Instant publish/consume
+- Safe for CI/CD
+- Allows pipeline simulation without real workers
+- This client is optimized for speed, isolation, and test determinism.

+## A layered QA strategy ##
 This project implements a layered QA strategy covering every part of the pipeline.

 - **Unit Tests**